zaidbhat1234/Image2StyleGAN/README.md

 The code for the architecture was taken from https://github.com/pacifinapacific/StyleGAN_LatentEditor and the official TensorFlow weights were converted to Pytorch weights to be used in the project.
 This code uses the Official StyleGAN architecture from NVIDIA

 ## Pre-trained Model

+Here are the pre-trained weights in TensorFlow and PyTorch (Converted from TensorFlow weights).
+This project makes use of PyTorch weights.
-If you need the pre-trained SG model used as a backbone in the experiments, please contact me.
+If you need any additional information, please contact me.

 ## Experimental Results